Cherantha de Silva: 2018 14th FINA World Swimming Championships (25 m)- Hangzhou

+2021 FINA World Swimming Championships (25 m) - Yas Island, Abu Dhabi, UAE

+De Silva competed in the 100m Butterfly and Freestyle representing Sri Lanka.

 2014 Commonwealth Games- Glassgow

 De Silva participated at 2014 Commonwealth Games in Glasgow, competing in the 50m and 100m freestyle and the 50m and 100m butterfly but failed to progress past the heats.

 2016 South Asian Games - Guwahati

 In 2016 De Silva participated at the South Asian Games in Guwahati, India where he won one gold, four silver and two bronze medals.

 2017 7th National Short Course Swimming Championship- Singapore

 In December 2017, De Silva was able to set history for Sri Lanka by breaking a foreign national record.
 De Silva was able to shatter Singapore Olympian Quah Wen Zeng's 50-m butterfly record, thus renewing it to 23.48 seconds.
 (He broke the Singapore national record and Sri Lankan national record, as well as set a new meet record in this race.)
-The speciality of De Silva's performance was that he was able to break 11 records across 10 events(heats and finals) in just two days. (record summary: Combination of heats, finals and a meet record.)
+The specialty of De Silva's performance was that he was able to break 11 records across 10 events(heats and finals) in just two days. (record summary: Combination of heats, finals, and a meet record.)